EricJi150/ericji150.github.io/_teaching/2014-spring-teaching-1.md

 ---
 title: "Undergraduate Course Assistant"
 collection: teaching
-type: "Intro to Computing"
+type: "Intro to Computing (ECE120)"
 permalink: /teaching/2014-spring-teaching-1
-venue: "University of Illinois Urbana-Champaign, ECE120"
+venue: "University of Illinois Urbana-Champaign"
-date: 2020-01-01
+# date: 2020-01-01
 location: "Champaign, USA"
 ---

 Devised interactive course materials for students during the pandemic by recording step-by-step tutorials and solutions to homework and practice problems.
-Also hosted one-on-one office hours with students who faced any difficulties when working on projects and other course materials.
+Also hosted virtual one-on-one office hours with students who faced any difficulties when working on projects and other course materials.